OpenNebula/docs/source/deployment/cloud_design/vmware_cloud_architecture.rst

 -  :ref:`Public Cloud <introc>`: Cloud interfaces can be added to your Private Cloud if you want to provide partners or external users with access to your infrastructure, or to sell your overcapacity.
 The following interface provide a simple and remote management of cloud (virtual) resources at a high abstraction level: :ref:`Amazon EC2 and EBS APIs <ec2qcg>`.
 -  :ref:`Application Insight <onegate_overview>`: OneGate allows Virtual Machine guests to push monitoring information to OpenNebula.
 Users and administrators can use it to gather metrics, detect problems in their applications, and trigger OneFlow auto-scaling rules.

-.. |high level architecture of cluster, its components and relationship| image:: /images/one_high.png
+.. |high level architecture of cluster, its components and relationship| image:: /images/one_vcenter_high.png
-.. |OpenNebula Cloud Platform Support| image:: /images/overview_builders.png